About Go Ask Tara

 Family planning services are on a sliding fee scale.
 Sliding scale means the price varies based on your income.

-If you are visiting for Family Planning and are under 19, STI testing is included in your family planning visit and is FREE.
+If you are visiting for Family Planning and are under 19, STI testing is included in your family planning visit at little to no cost.

 If you are over 19 and/or not using our clinic for Family Planning services, STI testing is on a sliding-fee scale and there may be costs involved.